 Successful CHROs understand that designing and executing against their human capital strategies is only part of the job.
 It’s also critical that they gauge the efficacy of their efforts and illustrate the impact human capital has on the bottom line.
 CHROs must take advantage of the tools and technologies they have at their disposal to make more informed decisions based on meaningful data.

 5. Own the Employer Brand Strategy.

-The best CHROs clearly define their employer brand and partner with marketing to communicate that brand internally and externally.
+The best CHROs clearly define their employer brand and partner with marketing to communicate company culture internally and externally.
 Companies that successfully align their employer brand with their outward brand to attract employees and screen for cultural fit will be better positioned to recruit, engage and retain the talent they need to succeed.